Insider Sell: Randall Stuewe S - GuruFocus.com

 On May 23, 2023, Randall Stuewe, Chairman and CEO of Darling Ingredients Inc (DAR, Financial), sold 70,000 shares of the company's stock.
-This move comes as part of a series of transactions made by Stuewe over the past year, during which he has sold a total of 115,000 shares and purchased none.
+This move comes after a year in which Stuewe has sold a total of 70,000 shares and purchased none.

 Who is Randall Stuewe?

 Randall Stuewe has been the Chairman and CEO of Darling Ingredients Inc since 2003.
-Under his leadership, the company has grown significantly and expanded its global footprint.
-Stuewe has over 30 years of experience in the food, agribusiness, and commodities industries, making him a key figure in the company's success.
+Under his leadership, the company has grown significantly and expanded its global presence.
+Stuewe has over 30 years of experience in the agribusiness and food processing industries, making him a key figure in the company's success.

 Darling Ingredients Inc is a global leader in creating sustainable food, feed, and fuel ingredients from edible and inedible bio-nutrients.
-The company provides a wide range of products and services, including the development and production of natural ingredients from both animal and plant sources.
-Darling Ingredients Inc operates in three main segments: Feed Ingredients, Food Ingredients, and Fuel Ingredients.
-The company's innovative solutions contribute to the circular economy by reducing waste and promoting the efficient use of resources.
+The company provides a wide range of products and services, including the development and production of natural ingredients for the food, pharmaceutical, and pet food industries, as well as renewable energy solutions.
+With a strong commitment to sustainability, Darling Ingredients Inc plays a vital role in reducing waste and promoting a circular economy.

 Insider Buy/Sell Analysis and Relationship with Stock Price

-Over the past year, there have been 4 insider buys and 7 insider sells for Darling Ingredients Inc. This indicates a higher number of insider sells compared to buys, which could be a cause for concern among investors.
-However, it is essential to consider the context of each transaction and the overall performance of the company.
+Over the past year, there have been 4 insider buys and 5 insider sells for Darling Ingredients Inc. This indicates a mixed sentiment among insiders, with more sells than buys.
+However, it is essential to consider the context of each transaction and the overall market conditions when analyzing insider trading activity.

-On the day of Randall Stuewe's recent sell, shares of Darling Ingredients Inc were trading at $65 apiece, giving the stock a market cap of $10,269.550 million.
-The price-earnings ratio is 14.30, which is lower than the industry median of 19.12 and lower than the company's historical median price-earnings ratio.
-This suggests that the stock may be undervalued compared to its peers and its historical performance.
+On the day of Randall Stuewe's recent sell, shares of Darling Ingredients Inc were trading at $65 apiece, giving the stock a market cap of $10,143.494 million.
+The price-earnings ratio is 14.13, which is lower than the industry median of 19.28 and lower than the company's historical median price-earnings ratio.
+This suggests that the stock may be undervalued compared to its peers and its historical valuation.

-Furthermore, with a price of $65 and a GuruFocus Value of $102.22, Darling Ingredients Inc has a price-to-GF-Value ratio of 0.64.
+Furthermore, with a price of $65 and a GuruFocus Value of $102.23, Darling Ingredients Inc has a price-to-GF-Value ratio of 0.64.
 This indicates that the stock is significantly undervalued based on its GF Value.
-The GF Value is an intrinsic value estimate developed by GuruFocus, which takes into account historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.
+The GF Value is an intrinsic value estimate developed by GuruFocus, calculated using historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.

-While the higher number of insider sells compared to buys may raise concerns, the stock's current valuation suggests that it could be an attractive investment opportunity.
-Investors should consider the company's overall performance, growth prospects, and industry trends when making their investment decisions.
+While insider selling can sometimes signal a lack of confidence in a company's prospects, it is essential to consider the broader context and individual circumstances of each transaction.
+In this case, the stock appears to be undervalued, and the overall insider trading activity over the past year has been mixed.
+Investors should continue to monitor insider transactions and other relevant factors to make informed decisions about Darling Ingredients Inc's stock.

 Conclusion